McEwan's: Advertising

 Throughout the Victorian period, and into the twentieth century, McEwan's drew heavily from imagery of the British Empire in its branding.
 The Laughing Cavalier mascot was introduced to the McEwan's brand in the 1930s.
 Based on the well-known Frans Hals painting, it has been used extensively in advertisements and branding ever since.
 During the 1960s, and 1970s, McEwan's was advertised as "The best buy in beer".

 From the 1970s until the early 1990s McEwan's Best Scotch was marketed in the North East of England as "The one you've got to come back for".

-The "alive and kicking" campaign for McEwan's Lager from 1986 until 1997 saw some of the most memorable and radical television advertisements yet produced at the time.
+The "alive and kicking" campaign for McEwan's Lager from 1986 until 1997 saw some of the most unique television advertisements yet produced at the time.

 Sponsorship

 During the 1980s and 1990s, McEwan's sponsored six football clubs and two rugby league clubs: